cloudfoundry/ibm-websphere-liberty-buildpack/README.md

 * Download the wlp-developers-runtime-8.5.5.0.jar from [wasdev.net](http://wasdev.net).

 * Download the latest IBM JRE for Linux from the [developerWorks Java site][].
-  The download will be in a .bin format.
+  The download will be in an archive .bin format.

 * Copy the binaries to a location that the buildpack will be able to access via HTTP.
 For details see [Repositories][].
 For an example see [Setting up your Web Server][example]